Trail descriptions in and around the San Francisco Bay Area

 Black Diamond Mines

-In terms of mountain biking, what the park offers is not too different from many other East Bay parks: Only fire roads are legal, the terrain is hilly, the scenery is idyllic when the grass is green and arid when its yellow, most climbs are steep, and views occasionally open up from hill tops to surrounding valleys and parts of the bay.
+In terms of mountain biking, what the park offers is not too different from many other East Bay parks: Only fire roads are legal, the terrain is hilly, the scenery is idyllic when the grass is green and arid when it's yellow, most climbs are steep, and views occasionally open up from hilltops to surrounding valleys and parts of the bay.
 One additional thing offered by Black Diamond Mines is the historic interest it holds.
 Those of you who like "bike-based exploration" might get the most kick out of this one.

 This ride starts from the parking lot near the Somersville town site.
-(Basically, this is the farthest point you can reach by car when you enter the park via its main entrance.)
+Basically, this is the farthest point you can reach by car when you enter the park via its main entrance.
 There is a $5 entrance fee (as of this writing) that you need to pay as you enter the park this way.
 This is collected at a staffed toll booth.
 I'm not sure what the practice is in terms of paying the fee if you enter the park when the booth is unattended, or even if you can.

-Ridge Trail greets you with a single very-steep initial burst (exceeding 20% grade), after which it starts following a ridge top mostly flatly or slowly descending.
+The first 0.75 miles of the ride climbs the "stem" of the first loop, on Stewartville Trail.
+The grade of this climb probably averages somewhere around 9%, except for its last stretch that's more like 15%.
+Once that's over, Ridge Trail greets you with a single very-steep initial burst (exceeding 20% grade), after which it starts following a ridgetop mostly flatly or while slowly descending.
 Along the way, you pass an intersection with Corcoran Mine Trail, which descends from the ridge to the valley floor more directly.
-This trail is probably the closest thing to a legal singletrack trail that I saw during this ride.
-I didn't take it, though.
-It might be worthwhile for me to try it some other time.
+This trail is the closest thing to a legal singletrack trail that I know of in this park.
+I've never tried it.
+However, a couple of users who added comments to this page below describe a very steep and rocky stretch of this trail near its bottom that would be treacherous for most riders.
+So, beware.

 The longer spur on the other side takes you to the entrance of Star Mine.
 This is described on the park map as one of the last active coal mines in the area.
-That description might get your hopes up, but you still don't get to see anything here more than a narrow barred-up mine entrance through which you might be able to peer.
+That description might get your hopes up, but you still don't get to see anything here more than a narrow, barred-up mine entrance through which you might be able to peer.
 (Again, check the ride photos for yourself.)
-This will cost you an extra 1 mile in riding distance and about another 250 feet of elevation gain.
+This side trip will cost you an extra 1 mile in riding distance and about another 250 feet of elevation gain.

 Continuing along the loop, you'll soon be passing by the Stewartville town site.
 There's nothing to see there except an interpretive signboard and a pile of tailings from Central Mine.